 My name is Mumbi.
-I am a performing spoken word poet, writer, and self-published author from the green city under the sun, otherwise known as Nairobi, Kenya.
+I’m an Award winning spoken word poet, writer, self-published author, event curator, and CNN interviewee from the green city under the sun, otherwise known as Nairobi, Kenya.

 Congratulations on finding this little corner of the internet that I call home!